Tasker Watkins: Welsh Rugby Union

 Watkins played Rugby Union football as an outside-half for the Army, Cardiff RFC and Glamorgan Wanderers.
 He became president of the Welsh Rugby Union in 1993, overseeing the switch from the amateur era to professionalism and the move from club to regional rugby in Wales.
 He stepped down on 26 September 2004 as the first man since Sir David Rocyn Jones in 1953 to hold office for more than one season.
 His 11 years of service made him the second longest serving president in the WRU's 123-year history.

 Watkins was also chairman, President of Glamorgan Wanderers, and patron until his death.
 Watkins is now honoured by Glamorgan Wanderers as their First XV team shirt has the letters STW-VC (Sir Tasker Watkins VC) in a green box on the right shoulder.
 The Wanderers also have a working model statue of Watkins in their club house donated by Llantwit Major based sculptor Roger Andrews.
 It stands in a corner that has been called 'Tasker's Corner' by members of the club.
 Watkins has been called "The most influential Welshman of the late 20th century."

 Watkins was appointed an honorary life vice-patron of the WRU.
 On announcement of his death, the Welsh team wore black armbands for their 2007 Rugby World Cup game against Canada in Nantes, France, as a tribute to the former WRU president.

 Other interests

 Watkins was president of the University of Wales College of Medicine for 11 years from 1987, and was president of the British Legion in Wales from 1947 to 1968.

-Watkins was once asked if he would like to become a Member of Parliament and was told he could make it to be Prime Minister.
-Upon his acceptance a safe seat would be found for him.
-Watkins turned this offer down.
+Watkins was once asked by the Liberal Party if he would consider becoming a Member of Parliament and a safe seat was offered him, but Watkins turned the offer down.